mattia72/OpenInDelphi/README.md

    - Open a Pascal file in VS Code
    - Press Shift+Alt+D or use Command Palette → "Open Current File in Delphi"
    - The file should open in Delphi IDE at the same line/column
+   - Test build/compile commands:
+     - Press Shift+Alt+B to build the active project in Delphi
+     - Press Shift+Alt+C to compile the active project in Delphi

 ## Extension Settings